All About Mice

 Mice can make wonderful pets for most people.
-They are clean, they are friendly, fun and very active creatures making who will give you hours of enjoyment and great company.
+They are clean, friendly, fun and very active creatures that will give you hours of enjoyment and great company.

 - Mice are a great beginner pet for teens and adults.

 - They are very active and fun to watch.

 - They pose no threat of disease to humans.